tomdee/calico-docker-prototype/L2RoutedPrototype.md

 * The plugin logs are also in `/var/log/calico/`.

 * BIRD has its own logging too, and logs are sent to `/var/log/bird`.

+### Known ACL manager.
+*__There is a known issue where the plugin and ACL Manager can lose connectivity; if you restart the plugins, or you find that ACLs are not being populated (typically in that endpoints cannot ping one another, but routes exist), then restart the ACL manager.__*

+A set of commands that will do this is as follows.

+        docker rm -f aclmgr
+        docker run -d -v /var/log/calico:/var/log/calico --privileged=true --name="aclmgr" --net=host --restart=always -t calico:felix calico-acl-manager --config-file=/etc/calico/acl_manager.cfg